Bottles are often a tricky thing to model, especially if they have unique shapes built in.

 I temporarily used a Revolve of the profile to adjust the points so that the shape of the bottle was maintained.

-As the profile was rotated off-plane and matched to the spiral curve, it was essentially re-flattened out to the radial sweep of the spiral curve.
+As the profile was rotated off-plane and matched to the spiral curve, it

 Thus, the Revolve helped as a visual check.